instrumentisto/medea/RELEASING.md

 ## BEFORE release

 1. __Ensure crate's dependencies do not contain `path` option in `Cargo.toml`.__
-While referring local dependency via `path` is neat and helpful for development, it cannot be used for publishing release version to [crates.io].
+While referring local dependency via `path` is neat and helpful for development, it cannot be used for publishing a release version to [crates.io].

 2. __Set the correct crate version in its `Cargo.toml`.__
 Usually, this is a change from `x.y.z-dev` to `x.y.z`.
 Ensure version bump follows [Semantic Versioning 2.0.0].

 3. __Check release build succeeds with `cargo package`.__
-To be sure that crate will be released OK on [crates.io] run `cargo package -p <crate-name>` and fix any appeared errors.
+To be sure that crate will be released OK on [crates.io] run `make release.crates crate=<crate-name> publish=no` and fix any appeared errors.

 4. __Correct and prepare crate's `CHANGELOG.md`.__
 All its user-facing changes should be described explicitly and clear.
-It should contain links to all related milestones, roadmaps and diffs of this release.
+It should contain links to all related milestones and roadmaps of this release.
 It should contain the correct version and date of release.